What is Hospice?

 Along with the team of professionals seeing your loved one routinely, hospice also covers the following:

-• Any medication related to the terminal illness/hospice diagnosis
+• Medication related to the terminal illness/hospice diagnosis

-• Any medical equipment the patient may need for comfort and safety
+• Medical equipment the patient may need for comfort and safety

-• Any supplies related to the direct care of the patient
+• Supplies related to the direct care of the patient